-Being the established resort town that it is, Sotogrande has some great luxury accommodation options but a lot of option for budget travelers as well.
+Being the established resort town that it is, Sotogrande has some great luxury resorts but a lot of option for budget travelers as well.
 There are also some very nice high-quality hostels (great for young solo travelers).
 Hence, it’s no surprise that you can find accommodation options that fit anyone’s budget; accommodation prices in Sotogrande vary from $25 to $750 per night.
 If you want to stay at a luxurious hotel without breaking the bank, use this booking discount code to save up to 25%.

 Did you ever visit Sotogrande?
 Did you like this list of things to do in Sotogrande?
 Would you say it’s a good summer holiday destination?
 Let us know what you think in the comments!